-- 1. Existing Conditions: The locations of all existing utilities serving the project site, including any current or anticipated deficiencies, will be located and described.
+1. Existing Conditions: The locations of all existing utilities serving the project site will be located and described.
 Any current energy usage on the site will be identified.
 Water service for the site will be provided by the Village of Ossining.
-The source of the water supply will be identified, and the number of citizens that are currently served by this water district will be presented. - 2.
-Potential Impact: Any potential adverse impacts/additional loading on current municipal facilities will be described.
+The source of the water supply will be identified, and the number of citizens that are currently served by this water district will be presented.

+- 2. Potential Impact: Any potential adverse impacts/additional loading on current municipal facilities will be described.
 Also, any sewer or water main extensions that may be needed for the development will be discussed.
 Any increase in energy usage, as a result of this development will be discussed. - 3.
-Mitigation: Measures of mitigation will be provided, where possible, and any adverse impacts to existing infrastructure and utilities will be identified. - G. Land Use, Comprehensive Plan, Zoning and Community Character - 1.
-Existing Conditions: A description will be provided for current uses of the project site and of substantially contiguous properties in the Town and Village.
-A discussion of the Town's Comprehensive Plan as it relates to the subject property, as well as the permitted land uses and regulations of the R-15 zone will also be included.
+Mitigation: Measures of mitigation will be provided, where possible, and any adverse impacts to existing infrastructure and utilities will be identified.

+G. Land Use, Zoning and Community Character

+1. Existing Conditions: A description will be provided for current property uses of the project site and of substantially contiguous properties.
+A discussion of the permitted land uses and regulations in the R-15 zone will also be included.
 The current state of development in the community will be discussed as well, including evaluations and photographs of existing views establishing the character of the community.